neondatabase/website/content/docs/extensions/pg_partman.md

 ALTER TABLE user_activities ADD CONSTRAINT unique_activity UNIQUE (activity_id);
 ```

-It will return the following error:
+It returns the following error:

 ```text
 ERROR:  unique constraint on partitioned table must include all partitioning columns
 DETAIL:  UNIQUE constraint on table "user_activities" lacks column "activity_time" which is part of the partition key.
 ```

-When the unique constraint involves the partition key columns, then postgres can guarantee uniqueness across all partitions.
-Different partitions can't share the same values for the partition key columns, and hence the unique constraint can be enforced.
+However, when the unique constraint involves the partition key columns, Postgres can guarantee uniqueness across all partitions.
+In this way, different partitions cannot share the same values for the partition key columns, which allows unique constraints to be enforced.

-For example, including the `activity_time` column in the unique constraint will work:
+For example, including the `activity_time` column in the unique constraint will work because `activity_time` is a partition key column:

 ```sql
 ALTER TABLE user_activities ADD CONSTRAINT unique_activity UNIQUE (activity_id, activity_time);